-Step 3: Pursue technician certification through the American Board of Forensic Entomology (less than 1 year).
+Step 3: Pursue technician certification through the American Board of Forensic Entomology (less than one year).

-Step 5: Achieve diplomate or member status through the American Board of Forensic Entomology (less than 1 year).
+Step 5: Achieve diplomate or member status through the American Board of Forensic Entomology (less than one year).

 Forensic entomologists at this stage can apply for the terminal certification in this field: member or diplomate status through the American Board of Forensic Entomology (ABFE).
-Candidates must pass a peer review process and a practical and written exams.
+Candidates must pass a peer-review process and practical and written exams.
 The board offers the exams at least once a year to members of the organization.
 For more information about achieving these credentials, please contact the ABFE chairperson.